Treatment for Bruxism and TMJ in McCutchanville IN

 If You Have Jaw Pain or Headaches, Call Us!

-Our McCutchanville, IN team looks forward to helping you enjoy improved quality of life with relief from teeth grinding and jaw pain.
+Our Melody Hill, IN dentist office looks forward to helping you enjoy improved quality of life with relief from teeth grinding and jaw pain.
 Contact us today to schedule an exam with Dr. Chris Meunier and take the first step toward greater comfort!